By Rick Steves

 To ensure a safer and uninterrupted night's sleep, you can reserve a sleeping berth known as a couchette (koo-SHET).
-For a surcharge of about $35, you'll get sheets, a pillow, and blankets on a bunk bed in a compartment with three to five other people — and, hopefully, a good night's sleep.
+For a surcharge of about $35, you'll get sheets, a pillow, and blankets on a bunk bed in a compartment with up to five other people — and, hopefully, a good night's sleep.

 When booking your couchette, you can request the top, middle, or bottom berth.
 While the top bunk gives you more privacy and luggage space, it can be hotter and stuffier than lower bunks and a couple of inches shorter (a concern if you're six feet or taller).
 Compartments may be coed or single gender, depending on the route.

 As you board, you'll give your couchette voucher and rail pass or ticket to the attendant.
 This is the person who deals with the conductors and keeps out the thieves so you can sleep uninterrupted.
-In case of a border check (rare in most of Europe these days), you'll either be woken up to show your passport, or your attendant will ask for your passport in advance and handle this task for you.
+In case of a border check (unlikely in most of Europe these days), you'll either be woken up to show your passport, or your attendant will ask for your passport in advance and handle this task for you.

 These sleeper compartments are more comfortable but pricier than couchettes.
 Compartments with two or three beds range from about $40 to $150 per person.
 Single-sleeper surcharges range from $70 to $190.